openmrs/openmrs-esm-patient-management/README.md

 # OpenMRS Patient Management

-This repository bundles together frontend modules for the OpenMRS SPA.
-These modules handle concerns relating to registering and editing patients, searching for existing patients, creating and managing patient lists and managing patient queues in an outpatient setting.
-The microfrontends within this module include:
+This repository contains frontend modules for the OpenMRS SPA.
+These modules relate to registering and editing patients, searching for existing patients, creating and managing patient lists and managing patient queues in an outpatient setting.
+The modules within this repository include:

 - [Active visits app](packages/esm-active-visits-app/)
 - [Outpatient app](packages/esm-outpatient-app/README.md)